 The app does at least offer a well-designed user interface, making it effective for setting up the Formation mesh network, and adding new devices to it.
 However, as a remote it’s fairly basic.
 This is an area where more work is required from Bowers & Wilkins, because many of the control aspects are delegated to third-party apps, which limit its usefulness.

-Bowers & Wilkins Formation Bar features and connectivity – It doesn’t support lossless audio codecs
+Bowers & Wilkins Formation Bar features – No lossless audio support